 23-26 May 2019 the Gothenburg Concert Hall will be transformed.
 With sound, lighting and design, we’ll create an atmosphere where anything can happen.
 Welcome to four days of pure magic.

-Secure your seat now and save 10%.
+Secure your seat

 A symphonic multimedia experience based on four Canadian women’s engaging life stories, with music, song, dance, spoken word, photography and graphics.

 ’Across the sky crept the darkness, full of fangs…’ With its origins in the macho world of the Nordic gods the Point Music Festival’s second world première delivers a loaded chamber music drama.

 Love raises us to the skies – and drops us to the ground!
 Follow Gothenburg Symphony into Point Music Festival and a whirlwind of an emotional violin concerto about passion and doubt.

 The god of time and eternity has given the name to the Point Music Festival’s first world première.
 A dance performance that is just as much of a visual adventure as it is a grand, symphonic experience with Gothenburg Symphony.

 Classic music like you’ve never heard it before, straight from London’s club scene.
 Gabriel Prokofiev's concept mixes live music and DJs, famous works and club music.